 Program residents live on the Barnard campus in Sulzberger Hall, a modern air-conditioned facility equipped with high-speed internet connections.
-Students live in double, triple rooms, and quadruple rooms and roommates are assigned based on students' responses to a housing questionnaire.
+Students live in double and triple rooms and roommates are assigned based on students' responses to a housing questionnaires.
 Monday to Friday breakfast, lunch, dinner and weekend brunches and dinner are included in the cost of the program.

-All students in residence are guided by a carefully selected group of Barnard and Columbia Resident Interns and are supervised by the Associate Director of Residential Life, a full-time administrator.
+All students in residence are guided by a carefully selected group of Barnard Resident Advisors and are supervised by the Associate Director of Residential Life, a full-time administrator.

-If you live on campus, your Resident Intern (RI) will become a very important resource and friend during your stay.
+If you live on campus, your Resident Advisor (RA) will become a very important resource and friend during your stay.
 Hall meetings are arranged as well as hall activities.
 In addition, living with a roommate within a real college dormitory setting is an important part of your pre-college experience.

 Students who live in the greater New York City metropolitan area may choose to attend the four-week or one-week sessions as commuters.
 Commuters may occasionally arrange to stay overnight in the residence hall at a moderate cost on a space available basis.
 Commuters may enjoy meals in our dining facilities while on campus.

-In most of our programs, in lieu of an official "transcript," classroom instructors provide an evaluation on official letterhead for each student.
+In most of our programs, in lieu of an official transcript, classroom instructors provide an evaluation on official letterhead for each student.
 This policy places a greater emphasis on the journey of learning, rather than a grade.
 If you would like to submit your instructor evaluation(s) as part of a regular college application, you may send the evaluation directly to your college(s) of choice.
-Since our office does not provide "official" transcripts, your evaluation does not need to be sent directly from our office.
+Since our office does not provide official transcripts, your evaluation does not need to be sent directly from our office.
 Please note that these evaluations are not letters of recommendation, but are rather informational regarding the content of the class(es) and evaluative regarding a student's performance.
-Students in S-Cubed Summer and Entrepreneurs-in-Training will receive certificates of completion rather than an evaluation due to the multi-faceted aspects of those programs.
 Please note that our courses are not for college credit.

 If you enroll in Barnard's summer programs, you must be capable of assuming responsibility for your behavior and willing to comply with all regulations designed to protect the health and safety of all participants.
-You are required to attend all classes, Life After College sessions, or Leadership Institute workshops; residential students must comply with sign-out procedures and observe curfews.
+You are required to attend all classes, Beyond the Gates sessions, or Leadership Institute workshops; residential students must comply with sign-out procedures and observe curfews.
 In keeping with college policy and legal restrictions, smoking and the use of drugs and alcohol are strictly prohibited.
 Unacceptable student conduct will result in disciplinary action and/or dismissal.
 Details of the social policy are sent to each admitted applicant.